BGI-HangzhouAI/Genos/README.md

 Genos-10B: BGI-HangzhouAI/Genos-10B

-021-8B: 021 Science Foundation Model - 8B.
-The 021 Science Foundation Model is a large language model trained on extensive scientific corpora with profound scientific cognition.
+021-8B: 021 Science Foundation Model-8B is a large language model trained on extensive scientific corpora with profound scientific cognition.
 It is scheduled to be released at a later date.

 ## 7. 数据可用性